PandiaJason/SPICE-ns/Readme.txt

 # SPICE-ns - An Extension for ns-3 to Simulate DSN and DTN

 **Note:** The code and information presented in this document are currently under development and are not ready for public distribution.
-This is a work in progress, and certain features may not be fully implemented or tested.
-Any use or distribution of the code is discouraged until an official release is made.
+This is a work in progress.

 ## Declaration
 We are actively processing an application for getting grant to support the future development of SPICE-ns.
-Consequently, the source code for SPICE-ns, inclusive of the grantor's affiliation, will soon be made accessible on GitHub
+Consequently, the source code for SPICE-ns, inclusive of the grantor's affiliation, will soon be made accessible on this page.

 # Long-term Goal